DEQrmichie/heatsource-9/README.md

 ================================================================================================
 ## RUNNING THE MODEL

-1. Put the control file (HeatSource_Control.csv) and the model run scripts in the same directory.
-You can generate a template control file by double clicking on HS9_Setup_Control_File.py.
+1. Place the control file (HeatSource_Control.csv) and the model run scripts in the same directory.
+You can generate a template control file by executing HS9_Setup_Control_File.py.
 2. Open the control file and parameterize it with your model information.
    The control file must be named HeatSource_Control.csv
 3. Use HS9_Setup_Model_Inputs.py to build template input files (they will